 - A. Eligibility: An employee who has an assignment that is at least ten (10) hours per week is eligible to participate in the District's long-term disability insurance. - B. Commencement and Termination of Benefits: Coverage will commence on the employee's first day of employment and continue for a full twelve (12) month period provided employment with the District continues during such a period.
 The long-term disability insurance benefits described in this Handbook and on the individual contract terminate according to the following schedule: - 1.
-In an employee resigns or is terminated during the year, District coverage shall cease at the end of the month the resignation or termination becomes effective. - 2.
-If a teacher resigns or is terminated who has completed the school year, his/her life insurance benefits shall terminate August 31st. - C. Premium Contributions: The District shall pay one hundred (100) percent of the premium for long-term disability insurance.
+In an employee resigns or is terminated during the year, District coverage shall cease at the end of the month the resignation or termination becomes effective.

+- 2. If a teacher resigns or is terminated who has completed the school year, his/her life insurance benefits shall terminate August 31st.. - C. Premium Contributions: The District shall pay one-hundred (100) percent of the long-term disability insurance premium.

+The District shall pay one hundred (100) percent of the premium for long-term disability insurance.
 The benefits will be equal to ninety (90) percent of the employee's monthly wages.
-Coverage shall begin after the sixtieth (60th) consecutive calendar day of disability and continue until the employee is eligible to work or terminates employment or after twenty four (24) months if the employee has not applied for Wisconsin Disability Retirement and Social Security or age 65.
+Coverage shall begin after the sixtieth (60th) consecutive calendar day of disability and continue until the employee is eligible to work or terminates employment or after twenty four (24) months if the employee the employee has not applied for Wisconsin Disability Retirement and Social Security or age 65.